DavidPageGroup/cdm-data/README_sqlite_dbs.md

 There are DBs for the versions of the MCRF OMOP CDM data, the CDM vocabulary, and examples for various classification tasks.

+# DB naming convention
+The emr databases are named following the convention 'db_name.date_of_download.additional_info.sqlite3' where db_name is one of 'mcrf', 'emr', 'vocab', date_of_download indicates the date MCRF csv files were downloaded, and additional_info is used

+# queries

 The DBs can be used for interactive querying by running `sqlite3
 <db-name>`.
 Note that you will have to attach
 (https://sqlite.org/lang_attach.html) the other DBs if you want to work with more than one at once.
 You can also use any programming language library or other SQL tools that you prefer.

+## indexes
 The DBs have indexes on the columns that can be used for lookup.
 Let me know if you think your queries could benefit from other indexes.
 Note that SQLite does not have indexes that will help with searching for